 So, always select a dog food that has high-quality meat-based ingredients.

 The Different Types of Foods for Sensitive Skin

 Basically, dog food for sensitive skin can be divided into four categories.

 - Hydrolyzed protein dog food;

 - Novel protein diets;

 Hydrolyzed Protein Dog Food

 Protein is one of the essential components of dog food.
 The hormones present in a dog’s body, muscles, and antibodies are proteins in nature.
 To meet the body’s needs, dogs take protein from the food source and then break it down into small parts called amino acids and then again use them to make new proteins.

 However, in some dogs, these dietary proteins can be the cause of an immune reaction.
 However, this problem can be controlled by the hydrolysis of proteins.
-Hydrolysis is the process that breaks down protein into small parts so that they cannot react with the immune system.
+Hydrolysis is the process that breaks down proteins into small parts so that they cannot react with the immune system.